Densma5/Densma5/README.md

 # Hi, I'm Dennys! 👋
-👨🏽‍🎓 Graduated with a Bachelor’s in Computer Systems Engineering from Universidad Fidélitas, Costa Rica. <br/>
+👨🏽‍🎓 Graduated with a Bachelor’s in Computer Systems Engineering.<br/>
 📖 Currently pursuing a Licentiate degree in Computer Systems Engineering.<br/>
 ## 💻 Tech Stack: